SethRobertson/GitBestPractices/0main.md

         text/image paste services, but it still exists.
 Since it is a trivial server, you might as well bring it up for proprietary URLs.

+    * Search

+        Providing a search service for both the web services you provide, but also for git repositories and any other collections of documents or data you might have lying around.

+    * Mailing lists

+        Creating mailing lists with searchable archives for users to communicate improves transparency and information flow.
+        Ideally in many cases the mailing lists should be self-service and have digest options.
+Of course git commits and bug announcements should all go to such a mailing list.

+    * Role aliases

+        Instead of saying, send mail to Bob for your sales questions and Alice for your IT problems, you should have well defined and findable role aliases so that vacations, personal changes, and related issue do not have to affect user's behaviors.
+Of course, in many cases, you may want to have these roles feed into your ticketing system for tracking instead of depending on human management of private mail queues.

     * VNC-sharing of server consoles